 \subsection{Neural network training}

-We train an MVCNN~\citep{su2015multiview} model on ModelNet10~\citep{wu2015}, a dataset of 3D CAD models.
-We consider $12$ clients split into two clusters of six clients, each capturing a different (2D) view of each object, and run MTCD for both complete and path graphs with $S=6$.
-We use a fixed $\eta=0.001$ for S-VFL.
-When running MTCD on 2 complete graph clusters with 6 clients each, we also start with $\eta=0.001$ but halve it every 20 epochs.
-On the path graph clusters, we start with $\eta=0.0005$ and halve it every 20 epochs.
-For both both types of graph, we use $S=6$.
-We use $Q=10$ and a batch size of 64 for both MTCD and S-VFL.
+We train an MVCNN~\citep{su2015multiview} on ModelNet10~\citep{wu2015}, a dataset of 3D CAD models.
+We consider $12$ clients split into two clusters with six clients each.
+Each client captures a different (2D) view of an object.
+We run \texttt{MTCD} for both complete graphs and path graphs, both with $S=6$.
+For \texttt{SVFL}, $\eta=0.001$.
+For \texttt{MTCD}, we use $\eta=0.001$ for the complete graph and $\eta=0.0005$ for the path graph, halving the learning rate every 20 epochs in both cases.
+For both \texttt{MTCD} and \texttt{SVFL}, $Q=10$ and $B=64$.